How to Prepare Your Employees and What to Tell Your Customers About The Covid-19 Virus

 Depending upon the level of commitment that you choose, you will have exposure (logo, link and/or bio) to IEC’s contract members through the IEC website and monthly newsletter.
 IEC of Oregon in turn, will be happy to promote your events to our membership.

 IEC of Oregon is always open to new ideas to fit your brand and awareness needs.
-Please contact Cindy Regier at firstname.lastname@example.org or call 503-598-7789 to discuss.
+Please contact Cindy Regier at email@example.com or Gina Cumming at firstname.lastname@example.org to get a booklet outlining the partner levels and the additional sponsorship opportunities for the events.

 IEC of Oregon offers Industry Partners more exposure opportunities than ever to connect and build your business through networking events, sponsorships, promotional materials and other benefits.